 - The programme adheres to several assessment policies and procedures, which are specified in the Regulations of Study and Examination, Moderation of Assessment Regulation, Teaching and Learning Policy and Assuring Learning.
 In addition, the University-wide Assessment Handbook summarises the outlines and rationale for UoB's Outcomes-Based Assessment Process and describes the step-by-step implementation of such assessment.
 All assessment policies are available online for all stakeholders and follow standardised processes in the classroom, laboratory or externally.
-Overall, the Panel is satisfied with the CHENG assessment framework. - The course syllabi documentation provides a breakdown of the assessment methods used, a learning schedule, and the mapping of the CILOs to PILOs and SOs.
-Students are given course syllabi at the beginning of each semester with clear grading schemes.
-Marking criteria are defined for coursework and groupwork and students are provided with prompt feedback on their progress. - Student assessment takes place in both formative and summative practices and via a suitable range of methodologies.
+Overall, the Panel is satisfied with the PICENG assessment framework. - The course syllabi documentation provides a breakdown of the assessment methods used, a learning schedule, and the mapping of the CILOs to PILOs and SOs.
+Marking criteria are defined for coursework and groupwork and students are provided with prompt feedback on their progress.

+- Student assessment takes place in both formative and summative practices and via a suitable range of methodologies.
+Evidence of assessments and feedback in project related courses were made available to the Panel.
 The Panel notes that the marking process is transparent and fair.
-Discussions with faculty indicated that failure is redeemed by retaking courses where appropriate and an exit 'Diploma' qualification is available if needed.
-Evidence of internal and external moderation of courses which reviews the appropriateness of assessment was provided. - The CHENG programme follows the Anti-Plagiarism Regulations, Study and Examinations Regulations and Students Misconduct Bylaw, which provide further details for the disciplinary action and student appeal process.
+Rubrics are used to assess student performance in project-oriented courses.
+Internal pre- and post-moderation evidence were also provided; however, there was no proof of external moderation implemented for all courses (see Indicator 3.3). - The PICENG programme follows the university Anti-Plagiarism Regulations, Study and Examinations Regulations and Students Misconduct Bylaws, which provide further details for the disciplinary action and student appeal process.
 During the interviews with the senior management, it was confirmed that cases of cheating are taken seriously and referred to the Student Misconduct Committee.
 Students have the right to appeal as supported by the provided evidence.